 Edinburgh is a compact city which makes it easy to get around.
 From the centre you'll find many of the main attractions are within walking distance or a quick bus ride away.

-Maps & directions to the Edinburgh Campus gives you more specific details of how to get to the Edinburgh Campus.
+Maps and directions to the Edinburgh Campus gives you more specific details of how to get to the Edinburgh Campus.

 Edinburgh is a great place to see by bike with its many beautiful residential streets.
 The centre is cycle friendly: at peak times, cyclists are allowed to share the buses' green lanes, and there's also an extensive network of traffic free cycle routes, many of which are built along old railway lines.
 Edinburgh City Council offers more information on cycling in Edinburgh.

 Edinburgh is easy to get around on foot and a very pleasant city to discover by walking.
 It is built on several hills so you'll find plenty of steps linking roads in the old towns and quite a few gradients when criss-crossing the centre.

 Edinburgh has a network of local bus services allowing frequent and cost effective travel throughout the city.
 Lothian Buses and First Buses are the main bus service operators.

 While it is possible to bring your car into the city, you will find many parking restrictions on the streets and congestion at busy times.

 There are two mainline train stations: Edinburgh Waverley in the city centre and Haymarket in the West End.

 First ScotRail is the main operator of train services from Edinburgh to the surrounding areas and across Scotland.